 - Fixed assets investment grew by 5.4% in Jan-Dec 2019, up from 5.2% in Jan-Nov 2019.

 - Retail sales increased by 8.0% in Jan-Dec 2019, stay flat from Jan-Nov 2019.

 - Inflation stood at 4.5% in December 2019, with food prices increased by 17.4% and non-food prices increased by 1.3%.

 - In December 2019, exports (in terms of US$) increased by 7.6%, while imports (in terms of US$) increased by 16.3%, resulting in a trade surplus of US$46.8 billion.

-- The Manufacturing Purchasing Managers’ Index moved down to 51.4 in December 2016 from 51.7 in November.
+- The Manufacturing Purchasing Managers’ Index stood at 50.2 in December 2019, unchanged from November 2019.